Luo Shang: Death and aftermath

-Luo Shang died of natural causes in August 310 while his campaign was still ongoing, and his office of Inspector of Yizhou was succeeded by Pi Su (邳皮).
+Luo Shang died of natural causes in August 310 while his campaign was still ongoing, and his office of Inspector of Yizhou was succeeded by Pi Su (皮素).
 Despite the string of victories in 309 and early 310, Cheng was able to change the tide in the following months of 310.
 Before Luo Shang's death, Cheng's general, Zhang Bao (張寶), recaptured Zitong after feigning a surrender.
 Following his death, infighting began among the Jin generals.
 While Pi Su made his way to Ba, Luo Shang's son, Luo Yu (羅宇), who hated Qiao Deng, refused to send supplies to Fucheng.
 Pi Su was furious when he heard of Luo Yu's actions and wanted to punish him once he arrived in Ba.
 However, after arriving, Luo Yu killed Pi Su, and Luo Yu was then killed by the Commandant of Jianping, Bao Zhong (暴重).

 Cheng took advantage of the situation in Ba to recover their lost territories.
 In c.February 311, Cheng reclaimed Baxi Commandery and Fucheng County, reversing Luo Shang's gains from the two previous years.